Making a Summer

 A Rag Rug Retreat

 This retreat is specially designed to give you a completely stress-free break from the bustle of life.
 Working at a relaxed pace, you will learn this useful and satisfying traditional craft and how to convert it into all sorts of home furnishings.
-Join me for a weekend of good company and good food and leave with new skills and, hopefully, a new hobby.
+Join me for a few days of good company and good food and leave with new skills and, hopefully, a new hobby.

 Rag Rug Retreat